This Is What Happens When You Let New Zealanders Make Their Own Flag

 Videos by VICE

-Unfortunately the government has moved in as resident downer and removed some of the more offensive designs.
-One unfortunately vetoed option featured everyone’s favorite emoji the smiling poop, which will now have to continue biding its time until it appears on a national emblem.
+Unfortunately the government has moved in as resident downer and taken down some of the more offensive designs.
+One unfortunately vetoed option featured everyone’s favourite emoji the smiling poop, which will have to continue biding its time until it appears on a national emblem.

 The majority of the flags hone in on the kiwi as a symbol for the people.
 The nation is obsessed with these pointy-beaked weirdos, but this one is undeniably adorable.
 The Happy Kwi is the sort of flag that could unite a nation.
 Athletes and soldiers alike would fight for it with pride.